tinythings/sysinspect/docs/genusage/cli.rst

 ``--sync`` instructs minions to refresh cluster artefacts and then report their current traits back to the master.

-``--online`` currently prints the result into the master's log, because the local control channel still has no response stream.
+``--online`` prints the current online-minion summary directly to stdout.

 Traits Management
 -----------------